 Dalhousie University is the academic home of many of the investigators involved in the BHCRI, whether in discovery, clinical, population or behavioural research.
 The University supports the BHCRI by providing facilities and infrastructure support to the BHCRI and its researchers, and through cooperation in fundraising for local cancer research through its Office of Development for the Health Faculties.

-Saunders-Matthey Cancer Prevention Foundation was started in 1996 by Ray Matthey in memory of his wife and daughter.
+Saunders-Matthey Cancer Prevention Fund was started in 1996 by Ray Matthey in memory of his wife and daughter.
 Funds provide support for trainees and senior investigators focused on cancer research, education and prevention.
 An emphasis is also placed on how environmental factors may be contributing to cancer.

 The Lord Nelson Hotel & Suites donates $2.00 to BHCRI for every patient who stays at their hotel while visiting a doctor or hospital in the area.